They may be rare, but testicular diseases can be life-threatening. Here's how to recognize them.

 Why should I care about testicular disease?

 Happily, significant testicular disease is uncommon and usually not serious.
-Occasionally, however, it can be life threatening.
-It's important to see a doctor for any testicular pain or any change in your testicles, such as a lump or firmness.
+But if you have any testicular pain or a change in your testicles -- such as a lump or a firmness -- call your doctor.
 Even if you're embarrassed, delaying an evaluation is not worth the risk.

 As you might guess, testicular cancer is the most serious form of testicular disease.
-It's also the most common cancer in men aged 18 to 35.
-About 7,900 men will get testicular cancer this year, but let's keep that in perspective.
-Testicular cancer only accounts for 1% of cancer in men in the U.S., and it's usually curable.
-There will be only about 380 deaths from testicular cancer this year, and almost 140,000 men in the U.S. are alive today after surviving testicular cancer.
+It's also the most common cancer in men ages 18 to 35, accounting for 1% of cancer in men in the U.S. It is usually curable.

 Risk factors for testicular cancer include: